AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 Artefacts hosted in this repo are for the ACI integration with AKS.

 ## Prerequisites
----

-Define the variables inputs for the POC, these
+Define the variables inputs for the POC, these values can be changed however it may require minon PS code chanegs.
 ```
 $rg="kube-aks-rg01"
 $vnetname="kube-vnet01"